nuts-foundation/nuts-node/docs/pages/production-configuration.rst

-.. _produection-configuration:
+.. _prodruction-configuration:

 Configuring for Production
 ##########################

-Running a Nuts node in a production environment has to other requirements than a development or test environment.
-This page will instruct how to :ref:`configure <nuts-node-config>` your node for running in production and what to consider.
+Running a Nuts node in a production environment has additional requirements regarding security and data integrity compared to development of test environments.
+This page instructs how to :ref:`configure <nuts-node-config>` your node for running in a production environment and what to consider.

 Persistence
 ***********